Starting the adoption process begins with understanding the requirements to adopt. So, what are the requirements to adopt in Virginia?

 If you have decided to adopt within the US, you will want to become familiar with the differences between local state adoption agencies and national adoption agencies.

-With so many things to consider, it is natural to feel a bit overwhelmed at the entire adoption process.
+With so many things to consider, it is natural to feel a bit overwhelmed by the entire adoption process.
 It will all be worth it, though!

 National Adoption Agency